Confidentiality and HMRC

 “The missing information contains details of all child benefit recipients: records for 25 million individuals and 7.25 million families.
 Those records include the recipient and their children’s names, addresses and dates of birth, child benefit numbers, national insurance numbers and, where relevant, bank or building society account details”

-2. Guy Clapperton Guy Clapperton says:
+2. Guy Clapperton says:

 Thanks for that.
 On last night’s news they were citing 2 million – I’m happy to have that updated/amended.